 She credits her early Y experience with helping her get into a teaching degree, “My marks on their own might not have been what I was aiming for but I had already received early acceptance into the university through a program which took into account the skills I’d gained in volunteering and working for the Y”.
 She went on to complete her Bachelor of Education degree, all the while continuing to work for the Y, eventually realising that the sense of belonging and purpose she had found and the variety of ongoing opportunities were worth sticking around for.

 In her 17-year career she worked in multiple roles including teaching swimming lessons, lifeguarding, being an aquatics coordinator, duty manager, and working in customer service, marketing and membership roles, before serving three CEOs as Executive Assistant and Office Manager including the National CEO until mid 2022.

 She’s worked with children, people with disabilities and older adults, in particular during her time as a swimming teacher, and got “great joy” from helping customers achieve their goals.

 Courtney credits the Y with teaching her “almost everything” she has needed in her work – from teamwork and compassion to budgeting and business planning.
 It also enabled her to gain formal qualifications through completing a Cert 4 in Business and a Diploma in Leadership and Management through the AFL SportsReady Program offered through the Y, too.

-A life-long learner, in 2021 Courtney also successfully completed a Masters in Business, whilst working full time.
+A life-long learner, in 2021 Courtney also successfully completed a Masters in Business, whilst working full time, with the Y.